jaimerodriguez/holodemo/README.md

 2. Importing the models
 3.

-The following steps are useful for developers to see, so they understand how easy it is to build this scene.
+The following steps are useful for developers to understand (and see) how easy it is to build this scene.
 2. Adding the objects to the scene.
 Add one of the holograms.
 Show them it is a standard 3d model.
-No magic.
->>>>>>> 60387aeb9f596f5a98b4e0e42029fe9738f421fb
+Nothing special.
 3. Adding SpatialMapping.
 It is a simple Create Empty Game object.
 Add the two components:  SpatialMappingCollider, SpatialMapping Renderer.
 2. Adding voice commands.
 You can just add the SceneManager script and walk audience through it.
 3. Cursor.
 Just add the SimplestCursor script and walk them through it.